yugabyte/yugabyte-db/docs/content/latest/benchmark/ycsb-jdbc.md

 ## Expected results

 ### Setup
-When run on a 3-node cluster with each a c5.4xlarge AWS instance (16 cores, 32GB of RAM and 2 EBS volumes) all belonging to the same AZ with the client VM running in the same AZ we get the following results:
+When run on a 3-node cluster with each a c5.4xlarge AWS instance (16 cores, 32GB of RAM and 2 EBS volumes) all belonging to the same AZ with the client VM running in the same AZ you get the following results:

 ### 1 Million Rows